sideeka/st10084521.github.io/README.md

 The security of Your Personal Data is important to Us, but remember that no method of transmission over the Internet, or method of electronic storage is 100% secure.
-While We strive to use commercially acceptable means to protect Your Personal Data, We cannot guarantee its absolute security.
+While We strive to use commercially acceptable means to protect Your Personal Data, We cannot guarantee its absolute security.</h3>

-Children's Privacy
+<h2>Children's Privacy</h2>
-Our Service does not address anyone under the age of 13.
-We do not knowingly collect personally identifiable information from anyone under the age of 13.
+<h3>Our Service does not address anyone under the age of 13.
+We do not knowingly collect
+personally identifiable information from anyone under the age of 13.
 If You are a parent or guardian and You are aware that Your child has provided Us with Personal Data, please contact Us.
 If We become aware that We have collected Personal Data from anyone under